abrara9123/projects/Newegg Stock Alerter/README.md

 # Newegg Stock Alerter

-A C++ program that monitors a Newegg product page and alerts you when an item is in stock.
+A C++ program that monitors multiple Newegg product pages simultaneously and alerts you when an item comes in stock.

 ## What it does
-- Fetches a Newegg product page using libcurl
+- Fetches multiple Newegg product pages simultaneously using libcurl
 - Searches the HTML for stock availability
 - Checks stock status every 60 seconds automatically
+- Uses multithreading to monitor multiple items at the same time
+- Uses mutex locks to prevent race conditions between threads
 - Plays a sound alert when stock status changes
 - Opens a terminal popup when item comes in stock
 - Logs all status changes with timestamps to `newegg_log.txt`